Corionis/ELS/README.md

 This software is written in Java and operates on Windows, Linux, and Apple systems.

-See the [Wiki](https://github.com/GrokSoft/ELS/wiki) for details and downloads.
+See the [ELS Wiki](https://github.com/GrokSoft/ELS/wiki) for details and downloads.